Last Updated on April 2, 2023

 Is Boursin Pasteurized?

-Boursin is a cheese produced using pasteurized cultured milk and cream and is safe for pregnant women.
+Boursin is a type of cheese produced using pasteurized cultured milk and cream and is safe for pregnant ladies.

 According to their website, apart from pasteurized milk, their cheese also undergoes high-temperature treatment.
 They send samples to a laboratory every day to guarantee that there are no pathogenic bacteria present in their cheeses.